LaconicNetwork/docs.laconic.com/content/stack-demos/deploy-gitea.md

 weight: 3
 ---

-TODO spiff up & move npm stuff to the other article
+TODO
+- write an explanation about why Gitea & how we're using it
+- reconfigure this demo with the "publish NPMs" demo

 ### Build Support Stack